-Instead of reading something overly stimulating or boring, we’ve compiled our top 10 books to read before you sleep.
+Instead of reading something overly boring or too simulating, read on to find our top ten recommended books to help you get to sleep?

 Short stories are the perfect balance to read in the evening when you don’t have time to get stuck into a novel but you perhaps need a read.
 Tharoor’s stories are remarkably crafted and imaginative.